 Sometimes, musculoskeletal disorder is not caused by work.
 But work activities could worsen or aggravate that existing musculoskeletal disorder.
-This is known as work-exacerbated musculoskeletal disorder.
+This is known as a work-exacerbated musculoskeletal disorder.

-Whether caused or exacerbated by work activities, these injuries are work-related musculoskeletal disorder.
+Whether caused or exacerbated by work activities, these injuries are work-related musculoskeletal disorders.
 Because work activity had played a direct causal role.
 Either to bring on the injury or to escalate it from, say, mild to severe.

 Michael played tennis over the weekend.
 He usually doesn’t play tennis often.
 And after the rounds of game, his right elbow started hurting.
 Mind you, just a twinge, nothing serious.